Buruh Tani: History

+It was reported that the perpetrators of the abduction were members of the Indonesian National Armed Forces (ABRI), specifically the East Java branch of the Coordinating Agency for Assistance in Strengthening National Stability at the Regional Level (Bakorstanasda; Badan Koordinasi Bantuan Pemantapan Stabilitas Nasional Tingkat Daerah).
+He was quickly taken toward Mojokerto.
+During the journey, he jumped from the fast-moving car and was dragged along the road, sustaining injuries.
+He then hid in a sugarcane field and drank water left in cattle hoofprints to survive.
+Believing that arrest by the military would leave him to a far more dangerous fate, Safi’i instead sought protection at the Surabaya Police Headquarters, where other activists were being held.
+Following the incident, Safi’i joined the local People's Democratic Party (PRD) sector in Surabaya.
+For his safety, on 8 July, he was advised to relinquish his role as a labor leader and to operate underground to avoid further threats to his life and continue the struggle.

+Composition in hiding

+House in Kedung Tarukan, Tambaksari, Surabaya, used as a safehouse by Safi’i Kemamang, where he strategised protests against the New Order.

 Following the trauma of the Kudatuli incident, also known as the 27 July 1996 attacks, the New Order regime blamed the small leftist People's Democratic Party (PRD) for the attacks.
 Budiman Sudjatmiko and other party leaders, as well as Muchtar Pakpahan, were arrested and tried for subversion.
-All members of PRD were thus vilified by the regime as communist subversives, going as far as accusing the party of having links to the banned Communist Party of Indonesia (PKI) and Amnesty International.
-Simply being associated with PRD or its “people’s songs” could be life-threatening as many of its cadres and members were hunted down, arrested, tortured, and kidnapped without any news being known.
+All members of PRD were thus vilified by the regime as communist subversives, going as far as accusing the party of having links to the banned and long defunct Communist Party of Indonesia (PKI) and Amnesty International.
+Simply being associated with PRD or its "people’s songs" could be life-threatening as many of its cadres and members were hunted down, arrested, tortured, and kidnapped without any news being known.
 Safi’i Kemamang and his PRD sector in East Java, operating underground amid intense state repression, realized their struggle "needed encouragement" and a sense of unity.
-From this act, Safi’i thought that the fight against the New Order regime would be long, arduous, and tiring as the New Order system were built upon "militarist-capitalism" Safi’i later recounted that one way to keep the fighting spirit alive was through music as a medium of solidarity.
+From this act, Safi’i thought that the fight against the New Order regime would be long, arduous, and tiring as the New Order system were built upon "militarist-capitalism."
+Safi’i later recounted that one way to keep the fighting spirit alive was through music as a medium of solidarity.
 Thus, he penned Pembebasan in Surabaya in 1996, envisioning an anthem to inspire unity among the oppressed classes of workers, peasants, students, and urban poor against the tyranny of the regime.
-As he believes, from experience that the workers, peasants, students, and the urban poor were the victims of New Order policies.
+As he believes, from experience, that the workers, peasants, students, and the urban poor were the main victims of New Order policies.
 Hariyadi (2020) observes that the poor were subjected to extortion through heavy taxation and strict penalties, even when their offenses were relatively minor compared to those committed by corrupt New Orderite officials.